fokot/scala-adventures/docs/type-classes-workshop.md

 ```
 Scala allows only one implicit method parameter list.
 And it has to be the last one.
 It can be the first one in case method has only one parameter list.

-If there are two type classes with the same type you get an error `ambiguous implicit values`
+If there are two type classes with the same type you get an `ambiguous implicit values` error.
 They also can be passed explicitly which will resolve this issue.
 But it is generally bad idea to have two type classes
 for the same type in a project.

 The best idea is to put type class to companion object as this is always in scope when you import type and
 you do not need to give them unique names.

 * It is ugly to write
 ```scala
 val user = User("vlejd", 23)